Turn On Lightning Experience Critical Update Now Activates Starting January 7, 2020

-Where: This change applies to Group, Developer, Professional, Enterprise, Performance, and Unlimited editions for all orgs that don’t yet have Lightning Experience turned on.
+Where: This critical update applies to Group, Developer, Professional, Enterprise, Performance, and Unlimited editions for all orgs that don’t yet have Lightning Experience turned on.

 Who: Admins with the Modify All Data and Customize Application permissions see the critical update in Setup.

 This update applies to users who have the Lightning Experience User permission, including all users with standard profiles and users with custom profiles or permission sets that have the Lightning Experience User permission enabled.
-Custom profiles created before Winter ’16 don’t include the Lightning Experience User permission.
-Starting with Winter ’16, custom profiles that were cloned from a standard profile inherit the user permission, but admins can edit the profile to disable the permission.
+Custom profiles created before Winter ’16 don’t include the Lightning Experience User permission by default.
+Starting with Winter ’16, custom profiles that were cloned from a standard profile include the user permission, but admins can edit the profile to disable it.

 After Lightning Experience is turned on, users who have the Lightning Experience User permission see the Switch to Lightning Experience link in the Salesforce Classic header.
 Once a week, Lightning Experience–enabled users who are working in Salesforce Classic are automatically logged in to Lightning Experience.
 These users can switch back to Salesforce Classic as needed.

 Why: Lightning Experience is the future of Salesforce.
 It’s where all new Salesforce innovation happens, with reimagined classic functionality and “only in Lightning Experience” features.
 Moving to Lightning Experience benefits everyone, from business leaders and users to admins and IT teams.
 The new user interface improves user efficiency and productivity.
 And you get the power of the Lightning Platform, making it easy and flexible to align the UI with your processes, keep up with changes in your business, and improve your company’s bottom line.